onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 **roleplay "I'm all about symmetry" and do an X with your hands showing the tats on the wrists - and then awkwardly hide the big tattoo on the left hand with the right hand - look at one and then the other and gulp**

+Fuck around - find out - its about symmetry - about consequentiality and accountability

 pig skin piece (in my freezer) - play with it - skin in the game

 luxury beliefs (espousing beliefs while not yourself living according to them and being shielded from the consequences on others) are a symptom of unaccountability - of no skin in the game, misalignment